“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 Let’s get started;

-- 100% Bluetooth Activity: Of course the device will be connected with a speedometer via Bluetooth.
+Of course, the device will be connected with a speedometer via Bluetooth.
 But when you are not using the speed sensor, if the devices are still connected or still on, it may drain the battery.
 This is a very common mistake.
 Make sure you turn off the connectivity when not using it.

-- Resetting the System: Sometimes due to some faulty settings the battery starts draining faster than usual.
+Sometimes due to some faulty settings, the battery starts draining faster than usual.
 Try resetting the sensor and see if the default setting helps you anyhow.

 Above mentioned facts are responsible for battery drainage.
 Try the solves that have been mentioned.
 If any of these solutions do not work, then there is no other way but to replace your Garmin Speed Sensor.